 Southern Africa Regional

-While Southern Africa has seen significant economic growth achievements, the overall number of people living in poverty has grown over the past two decades.
-Botswana, Lesotho, Namibia, and South Africa have some of the highest levels of income inequality in the world.
-Since 1995, USAID has maintained a regional program in Southern Africa that has evolved over time to address the changing development challenges of the sub-region.
-Our programs increase trade and strengthen regional economic ties, address the HIV/AIDS crisis, mitigate food insecurity, and support democratic processes.
+While Southern Africa has seen significant economic growth, the number of people living in poverty has grown over the last two decades.
+This region has some of the highest levels of income inequality in the world.
+Since 1995, USAID has maintained a program in Southern Africa that addresses the changing development challenges of the sub-region.
+Our programs increase trade and strengthens regional economic ties, address the HIV/AIDS crisis, mitigate food insecurity and support democratic processes.

 Swaziland is a small country almost completely surrounded by South Africa.
-Due in large part to its geographic position, Swaziland’s economy is heavily dependent upon trade with South Africa.
+Due in large part to its geographic position, the economy is heavily dependent upon trade with South Africa.
 The country has a relatively high per capita income, but nearly 70 percent of the population lives in poverty.
 Most high-level economic activity is conducted by non-Africans living in Swaziland.
 Primary education is widespread among boys and girls.
-The government’s transition from absolute to constitutional monarchy has been slow and remains incomplete.

 U.S. assistance supports Tanzania’s national development goal to build public and private capacity to foster a healthier, prosperous and secure nation through accountable, democratic government that responds effectively to the needs of its citizens.